-Red-breasted Nuthatches nest farther north and higher in the mountains than White-breasted Nuthatches.
-They may migrate hundreds of miles to the south in the winter if food crops fail in these boreal forests.
+Red-breasted Nuthatches nest farther north, west, and higher in the mountains than White-breasted Nuthatches.
+They may migrate hundreds of miles to the south in the winter if food crops fail in boreal forests.

 Nuthatches consume both seeds, nuts and insects.
 They prefer pine seeds and will pry open pine cones to extract the tiny seeds.
 They will come to a feeder for black oil sunflower, chopped peanuts and suet.
 During the warm months, they feast on insects and insect eggs, including beetles, wasps, and caterpillars.